nodejs/build/doc/jenkins-guide.md

 /* */
 ```

-To change the Jenkins security configuration, you must be a member of
-the `nodejs/jenkins-admins` team, and travel to the ["Configure Global
+To change the Jenkins security configuration, travel to the ["Configure Global
 Security"](https://ci.nodejs.org/configureSecurity/) page.

 Below is a screenshot of what the "Project-based Matrix Authorization Strategy"